Learn How to Live a Happy Life & Approach Each Day with a Positive Attitude.

 Do people have a hard time “seeing” who you really are?
 Do you secretly feel as if no one knows the real you or gets who you are deep inside?
 Is that because you have not let them?
 Have you created and nourished a wonderful sense of yourself?
 Or have you camouflaged yourself with habits, behaviors, compromises, possessions, money, or fear- or ego-driven behaviors?
 Do you sometimes feel that you do not really know who you are?

 Following your death, you will have a tombstone or marker, on which will appear your name, a concise epitaph written by someone, and the date of your birth and death separated by a dash.
 The dash between your birth and death stands for your life.
 The dash stands for who you were and what others will remember you for.
 The dash symbolizes your entire life, the mark you left on people and this world, the meaning of your existence.

 Life is not merely being alive, but being well

 —Marcus Valerius Latin poet/author

-You probably have a family and love the family that you love.
+You probably have a family and love your family that you love.
 But your family is not why you are here.
 Bearing children is the minimum requirement for ensuring the future existence of our species.
-It is not what keeps you from wondering if this is all there is, or if there is some deeper meaning to your life.
+It is not what keeps you from wondering if this is all there is, or if there is some deeper meaning in your life.
 Do you sometimes feel that you do not really know why you are here?

 When you settled into your current job, relationship, home, marriage, routine, or lifestyle, did you gain weight?
 Over 60 percent of couples gain at least thirty pounds after settling into marriage and family life.
 Did you reason that your weight gain was from bearing children, the stress of work, the pressure of a mortgage, two car payments, dental bills, or a health condition?